Muwpay-uniswapper/Muwp-Stellar/MUWP Technical Architecture Diagram on STELLAR.md

 ##  Multi-Blockchain Swap Process with MUWP

-This sequence diagram illustrates the process a user goes through to perform a token swap using a Multi-Blockchain User Wallet Platform (MUWP).
-The MUWP platform facilitates swaps across various blockchains by finding the most optimal route for the user's desired exchange.
+This sequence diagram illustrates the process a user goes through to perform a token swap using MUWP.
+MUWP  facilitates swaps across various blockchains by finding the most optimal route for the user's desired exchange.

 Here's a breakdown of each step: